shawnjburke/py_guide/README.rst

 for the coder left maintaining your app, when you've moved on to your new fancy job (because of this awesome app you just made).

+Documentation themes - while creating parts of the project on Sphinx, I wanted to compare the themes.
+I couldn't find one resource for that.
+Therefore I created it here in this project.
+You can see the same documentation generated into several different themes.

 Releasing - I have found releasing is an after thought.
 This often results in things like finding out your project structure isn't conducive to packaging your release.
 Or thinking through where you store your version number as it's used in several files (normally).

+GitHub friendly - we did thins like make docs the html directory of information for compatibility with GitHub.
+It is so widely used that while Sphinx normally makes docs a source directory, it's configuration allowed for change, where GitHub (circa 2018-2019) would not.

+Test Inspired Development - I came from the TDD days and I liked it.
+When you have a reusable set of tests you get build stability, reliability, the ability to come back to your own code and not break it, the ability for other people to work on your code (so you can go write something newer and cooler).

 ############################
 Installation
 ############################

 At this time you can't install this module.
 At a later version the installation will provide an interface to create the recommended project structure, documented here.